-It is important to note however that condoms do not give complete protection against STI’s such as Herpes or genital warts, as these viruses can be in an area not covered by the condom and there is still a risk of transmission.
+However, It is important to note that condoms do not give complete protection against STI’s such as Herpes or genital warts, as these viruses can be in an area not covered by the condom and there is still a risk of transmission.

 Even so, it is still important to use a condom as it will give some protection, even against these infections.

-barrier protection method for oral- vaginal or oral-anal sex (rimming), called a dental dam.
+A barrier protection method for oral- vaginal or oral-anal sex (rimming), called a dental dam.

-PREP( Pre exposure Prophylaxis) for HIV prevention
+PREP (Pre exposure Prophylaxis) for HIV prevention

 This is a new way of trying to combat the spread of HIV and involves HIV negative people taking one of the drugs we use to treat HIV ( usually Truvada) on a daily basis, to try and prevent getting HIV.
 Although it is now widely available in the US, currently your only options of getting it in the UK is by entering a study or getting a private prescription for the drug.
 It is very important to note that PREP should not be used as a substitute for condoms and it will not protect against other STI’s.
 If you think you are at high risk of getting HIV, maybe you have an HIV positive partner, or you engage in high risk behaviour, it is worth discussing this option with your doctor.

-PEP( Post Exposure Prophylaxis) for HIV
+PEP (Post Exposure Prophylaxis) for HIV

 If you have had a high risk exposure, it is important to see an HIV doctor as soon as possible.
 There are now treatments that we can prescribe, ideally within 72 hours of the exposure, that can cut the risk of getting HIV.
 Once a risk assessment has been done, we can then decide if taking PEP is indicated.
 It consists of taking HIV medication for a month.
 PEP should only be prescribed if the risk was sufficiently high to warrant it and needs to be started within 72 hours, so the sooner you see a doctor the better.
 I offer a risk assessment consultation with prescription for a week starter pack for £150

-- HPV vaccination: This vaccine protects you against the 2 most common types of HPV that cause genital warts (type 6/11) and the two most dangerous types of HPV (16/18) that cause cervical/anal or throat cancer.
+- HPV vaccination: This vaccine protects you against the 2 most common types of HPV that cause genital warts. (type 6/11) and the two most dangerous types of HPV (16/18) that cause cervical/anal or throat cancer.
 I recommend this vaccine to all my sexually active female and male patients

-- Hepatitis A A virus that infects the liver and causes acute illness.
+- Hepatitis A: A virus that infects the liver and causes acute illness.
 Recommended for all gay men

-- Hepatitis B: A virus that infects the liver and can cause chronic hepatitis with risks such as fibrosis, cirrhosis and liver cancer and eventually lead to liver failure.
+- Hepatitis B: A virus that infects the liver and can cause chronic hepatitis.
+With risks such as fibrosis, cirrhosis and liver cancer and eventually lead to liver failure.
 Recommended for all gay men or anyone with an increased risk of blood exposure such as healthcare workers.

 Other ways of protecting your sexual health